ragavveer/assessment/Application-Guide.md

 Drag and Drop allows us to upload single file as well as multiple file.

-Also We can Drag and Drop a folder.
+We can also Drag and Drop an entire folder.

 # File View

 Uploaded files will be listed out in the same page.

-Click the file to view the file details.
+Click the any file specifically to view the details.

 # File delete

-We can delete the uploaded file by click option available in every uploaded file.
+We can delete the uploaded file individually by click option which is available right side.

 # Filter